Ztaeyn/home-assistant-systemair-modbus/README.en.md

 - Consistent and stable entities
 - Built-in **buttons** for common actions
 - Robust handling of temporary Modbus connection loss

 ---

+## 🏗️ Prerequisites – unit selection and airflow

+This integration assumes that the ventilation system is **properly designed and correctly dimensioned**.

+- The air handling unit must be selected based on actual airflow requirements (m³/h)
+- Airflows per zone must be correctly balanced and commissioned
+- Home Assistant does **not** replace professional ventilation design

+The integration builds on the unit’s existing configuration and provides:
+- monitoring
+- control
+- automation

+Incorrect unit selection or airflow configuration cannot be compensated for by software.

+---